canonical/craft-parts/docs/explanation/dump_plugin.rst

-If you are not using the source files directly in the final payload, but want to run some custom commands to generate them.
-Then you should use the ``nil`` plugin instead to avoid copying any unnecessary files.
+If you are not using the source files directly in the final payload, but want to run some custom commands to generate them, then you should use the ``nil`` plugin instead to avoid copying any unnecessary files.